 A huge thank you to the amazing Dr Jarad Martin who visited our class this week to share his wonderful knowledge and expertise in mathematics.
 Students learnt about Fermi problems and used this technique to work out a range of interesting problems, including how many hairs on the average OC students’ head!

 Congratulations to all students in the OC for their outstanding effort and hard work during the APSMO Maths Olympiads and Maths Games programs these past 2 terms.
+This year there were over 35,000 participants across Australasia, and our class received a High Achievement award for scoring in the top 25% of all teams.
 These challenging programs require a high level of application and problem solving skills and students should be very proud of their fantastic results.

 Maths Games Equal 1st Place: Norah, Ellen, Amie and Hamish Mo (all top 2%) Special mentions to Coco (top 2%); Oliver, Raquel, Dexter, Julian, Luisa, Chelsea, Callum, Jules & Will (top 10%); Emma, Grayson, Edie, Mika, Noah (top 20%); Henry, Annabelle, Fin & Hamish Ma (top 25%)